maxzheng/great-life-guide/README.md

 Need Help?
 ----------

-If you want a FREE coaching session using this guide, just let me know.
-I would be happy to help you and others live a great life!
+If you want a free coaching session using this guide, simply schedule it at [http://hp.coach](http://hp.coach).
+I would be happy to help you and others live a great life! :smile:

-*The latest published version is available at http://agreatlife.guide for easy sharing and liking.*
+*The latest published version is available at [http://hp.guide](http://hp.guide) for easy sharing and liking.*